My name is Terry and I’m an animation student at Sheridan College.

 - The best character designs evoke story.
 To do this, think of two unconnected elements and combine them into a single character.
 Some simple examples are a bird that’s afraid to fly (what would she look like?), or a supermodel trash man, or an insect exterminator who keeps insects as pets.

-- Don’t get carried away with accessories, the profs are interested in the structure, weight, and proportions of your character.
+- Don’t get carried away with accessories, the profs are interested in the structure, weight, and the proportions of your character.

 - This is a great place to showcase your creativity.
 After looking at thousands of characters, they eventually all look the same, so my robot chicken grandma definitely stood out 🙂

 Two drawings with simple two-point perspective are required here.
-Once I learned the basics of perspective, everything kinda fell into place.
+Once I learned the basics of perspective, everything else fell into place.
 To practice, I found pictures of rooms and then tried to copy them using perspective.
 If you’re just starting out, one perspective dot should be placed off the frame on either the right side or left.
 The opposite perspective dot should be placed three times as far away on the other side.
 This will give you a nice looking perspective.
 From there, just use a ruler to line up all the shapes from where you place them in the frame.

 The profs are also looking to see if you can draw things in proportion to one another and also want to see a good variety of shapes and objects on angles.
 For the room I learned a typical ceiling should be 9ft high and the door 7ft high.
-They also want to see you layout a scene properly (rule of thirds, etc.) and get creative with what’s in the scene.
+They also want to see you lay out a scene properly (rule of thirds, etc.) and get creative with what’s in the scene.

 Originally I had stiff, Disney-looking characters in my room, but the prof said to redo them in my own style.
 Also, objects that are closer should have thicker lines.